-Alleged serial killer Bruce McArthur was reportedly a regular at McSorley’s Wonderful Saloon and Grill on Bayview Avenue, a 10-minute walk north from the south Leaside property where police have recovered human remains.
+Alleged serial killer Bruce McArthur was reportedly a regular at a bar and grill on Bayview Avenue, a 10-minute walk north from the south Leaside property where police have recovered human remains.

-McArthur was sometimes seen there with one of the alleged victims, Andrew Kinsman, claims McSorley’s night manager Sean Leonard in an interview on Feb.
+McArthur was sometimes seen there with one of the alleged victims, the bar’s night manager Sean Leonard claims in an interview on Feb.
 3.

 Streeter has not independently confirmed Leonard’s reported sightings.
-A reporter approached McSorley’s because it seemed possible that if landscaper McArthur spent time working in Leaside he would take breaks at eateries on the Bayview commercial strip.
-The family-friendly McSorley’s is one of the most popular establishments on the street.
+A reporter approached the bar because it seemed possible that if landscaper McArthur spent time working in Leaside he would take breaks at eateries on the Bayview commercial strip.

 McArthur’s apartment, where the police arrested him Jan.
 18, is located at 95 Thorncliffe Park Dr. in the Thorncliffe highrise community east of Leaside.
 At the time of the arrest, police found a man tied to a bed in the apartment.

 The human remains on Mallory Crescent were found at the bottom of large flower planters in the back yard.
 Police have since started excavating the property in search of more bodies, along with several other properties in Toronto where McArthur worked as a landscaper.

 Some other property owners have also patronized the bar, said Leonard, who has lived in Leaside since 1980 and has worked at the establishment for 26 years.